-He is also a Director of Soo Seng Sooi Holding Berhad.
+He is also a Director of Soo Seng Sooi Holding Berhad and also a Director of a few private limited companies.

 Notes to the Board of Directors' Profile:

 Family Relationship

 None of the Directors have any family relationship with any other Directors and/or major shareholders of the Company.